 The fourth and final phase of the program consists of the degree completion activities.
 The student must satisfy all degree requirements, including publication.
-The student must prepare a formal seminar, and successfully complete the Defense of the Dissertation, which consists of a public oral presentation and private examination.
+The student must prepare a formal seminar, and successfully complete the Defense of the Dissertation, which consists of a public oral presentation and examination.
 The student must publish the dissertation in accordance with university requirements in force at the time of completion.

-Mechanical and Industrial Engineering PhD Program Degree Completion Checklist
+Electrical and Computer Engineering PhD Program Degree Completion Checklist